gradle/gradle/design-docs/incremental-scala-compiler.md

 # Implementation plan

-## Make ScalaCompile task support sbt's incremental compiler
+## Make ScalaCompile task support Zinc's incremental compiler

-Figure out whether to integrate directly with sbt or go via Zinc.
-In both cases, we will integrate via a compiler API, and no external process will be involved.
+Integrate via Zinc's compiler API.

 ### User visible changes

-New switch to enable the incremental compiler: ScalaCompileOptions.useIncrementalCompiler = true|false.
+New option to switch between Ant and Zinc compiler, similar to what we have for Java and Groovy: ScalaCompileOptions.useAnt = true|false.

 ### Sad day cases